 If you know you’d like to have the roots removed, you may want to consider stump removal instead of stump grinding.
 You can expect to pay between $175 to $516 for stump removal, with most homeowners paying around $326.

-Cutting down a tree is no light task and is best left to the professionals.
+Cutting down a tree is no light task and is best left to the professionals, as it uses heavy machinery.
 Most companies do not bundle stump grinding with tree removal.
 If you have a tree removed and want its stump ground, expect to pay for separate services.

 Most homeowners pay between $385 to $1,070 for tree removal.
 For an extensive tree removal project, expect to pay closer to $2,000.